All Episodes

 Yeah, of course, of course.

-The problem we have had for the last several years is that from the very top, we've had a disrespect for people's uh rights of free speech.
+The problem we have had for the last several years is that from the very top, we've had a disrespect for people's rights of free speech.

 And as a result, you have cops doing things like they did to that kid the other day.

-Uh so yeah, it's absolutely right.
+Yeah, it's absolutely right.

 Because the Bush administration's spying on Americans, we live in a police state now.

-That's that's what he was trying to say.
+That's what he was trying to say.

-Uh he was he was he was blaming all of this.
+He was blaming all of this.

 The fish stinks from the head.